ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **monitoringGetAggregateEnterpriseEvents**
-> object monitoringGetAggregateEnterpriseEvents($body)
+> \Swagger\Client\Model\MonitoringGetAggregateEnterpriseEventsResult monitoringGetAggregateEnterpriseEvents($body)

-Fetch all ent. events
+Fetch all enterprise events

-Fetch all events across all enterprises.
-When called in MSP context, only enterprises managed by the MSP are queried.
+Fetch all events across all enterprises in a paginated list.
+When called in the MSP/Partner context, only enterprises managed by the MSP are queried.
+Privileges required:  `READ` `ENTERPRISE`  `READ` `EDGE`

 ### Example
 ```php